imdar1/my-meal/README.md

 # My Meal

 My meal is a simple application to find recipes of your favorite meals.
-This app is built using [React Slingshot starter kit](https://github.com/coryhouse/react-slingshot).
+This app is built using [React Slingshot starter kit](https://github.com/coryhouse/react-slingshot) with the help of [TheMealDB api](https://www.themealdb.com/api.php).
 To find out more about React Slingshot, please check the official repo or this [FAQ](https://github.com/coryhouse/react-slingshot/blob/master/docs/FAQ.md).

 ---